Logo: a foot in the shape of a tick

 We have several methods of treating verrucae and warts.

-Caustic chemicals and waterproof tape are the simplest methods of treatment but can take a long time and need to be consistenly applied.
+Caustic chemicals and waterproof tape are the simplest methods of treatment but can take time and need to be consistently applied.

 If it isn't too big or established freezing is usually effective.
 It normally requires three or four treatments.

 Some verrucae can be very resistant to treatment particularly if they have been growing for more than six months, had previous treatment or are more than 10mm in diameter.
 For these we use Needling or Swift Microwave.